alexmueller07/alexmueller07/README.md

 ### 🧩 Highlight Projects

-Each of these projects was built from the ground up — ideated, designed, and implemented independently to meet real needs.
+Each of these projects was built from the ground up.
+Ideated, designed, and implemented independently to meet real needs.

 - 💹 **[Mean Reversion Trading Bot](https://github.com/alexmueller07/Mean-Reversion-Strategy)**
   A quantitative strategy that uses mean-reversion logic and live Alpaca trading API for real-time performance.